MahmoudElshahatt/MahmoudElshahatt/README.md

 I am Mahmoud Elshahatt, An Engineering Student (CSED lvl 200) at Mansoura University , I am intersted in Computer Science in general and Software Development in specific way.

-I’m studying mobile development technologies like Android native and Flutter./n I’m currently learning about Database, Back-End, Algorithms and Data Structure with C++.
+*I’m studying mobile development technologies like Android native and Flutterز *I’m currently learning about Database, Back-End, Algorithms and Data Structure with C++.
-Future Goals: Contribute more to the community and learn more about Computer Science and new technologies that arise.
+*Future Goals: Contribute more to the community and learn more about Computer Science and new technologies that arise.

 That's all 😃.